 The new version of the Hurts - complete with Sputter control!
 This lets you alter the transistor bias which allows you to go from classic dad-rock tones to Mr Albini and beyond!
 This is the Hurts with the added Deep (bass mod) switch mod.
 This switch allows more low frequencies into the circuit making it ideal for Bass and Doom!

 The infamous Harmonic Percolator circuit tuned for maximum tone.
 Capable of filthy sub octave and wilful feedback, through to just a hint of grit, or an amp slamming transistor booster.
 Definitely more than just a fuzz.

 It uses 1N695 germanium diodes as in the original HP-1 and has a switch to change to silicon diodes which are slightly louder (my favourite on bass).
 In the mid position this switch bypasses the diodes making it a loud transistor booster that really pushes the front end of an amp.
-I have bought up the last of the best quality 1n695 diodes I can find, these germanium diodes bring out the octave effect whilst ensuring adequate output from the vintage pedal circuit.
+I have bought up the last of the best quality 1n695 diodes I can find, unlike the alternatives these germanium diodes bring out the octave effect whilst ensuring adequate output from the vintage pedal circuit.

-I had wanted a Harmonic Percolator that sounded something like Steve Albini’s, but I couldn't find the sub-octave throaty HP-1 sound I was looking for - especially after I luckily got to record an old 70s original Ed Giese Interfax HP-1 which sounded amazing!
+I had wanted a Harmonic Percolator that sounded something like Steve Albini’s, but couldn't find the sub-octave throaty HP-1 sound I was looking for - especially after I luckily got to record an old 70s original Ed Giese built Interfax HP-1 which sounded amazing!

 Anyway, back in 2012, after more breadboard experimentation and research than is probably healthy, I came up with the Hurts pedal.
-Although I have now changed the name from 1000 Hurts to just Hurts, it is still exactly the same circuit.
+Although I have now changed the name from 1000 Hurts to Hurts, it is still exactly the same circuit.